 We’ve all been there: You have something special planned with your loved one, such as a nice walk in a scenic area, and the weather forces you to stay inside.
-But you still want to spend some quality time with your loved one, so what should you do?
-Let’s explore some fun indoor activities for seniors you can do with your loved one when you plan on staying inside for the day.
+But you still want to spend some quality time with them, so what should you do?
+Let’s explore some fun indoor activities seniors and caregivers can do when staying inside is a must.

 1. Board and Card Games

 There are several benefits of playing board and card games.
-Not only do they help build connections between friends and family members, but they also help people stay mentally sharp.
+Mostly, they also help those playing games stay mentally sharp.

 Rummage through a closet and see what board games are available.
-Monopoly has been popular for decades, or perhaps you could try out checkers, Yahtzee, or Scrabble.
+You’ll probably find Monopoly — it has been popular for decades.
+Or perhaps you might find checkers, Yahtzee, or Scrabble.

-Are you looking for a new board game to play with your loved one?
-There are plenty of board game websites that will help you research available options!
+Or, if you are you looking for a new board game to play with your loved one, there are plenty of board game websites that will help you research available options!
 For example, does your loved one enjoy the great outdoors?
-There are board games that are all about national parks!
+There are board games about national parks!

 Card games are also always popular.
 Check out this list of card games for seniors that only require standard playing cards.